 - Type: Intelligent Higher Ed & Early Careers Preparation

 Bridge U is a platform that supports the preparation and processing of university applications.
 It helps students to make proper post-secondary plans and provides career guidance.
-The idea behind Bridge U is to work with secondary schools in different countries, helping teachers, instructors, and students deal with the complex challenge of preparing and completing college and university applications worldwide.
+The startup idea behind Bridge U is to work with secondary schools in different countries, helping teachers, instructors, and students deal with the complex challenge of preparing and completing college and university applications worldwide.

 The clients can draw on big data and administration tools to streamline and evolve the traditional approach to university and career advice.